This year we will launch our third iteration of our Beyond Boundaries Youth Program.

 Our Beyond Boundaries Program works with students to meet them at the depth of experience that they are willing to engage with.
 For some students, engaging with one or a few of the mini-workshops gave them a first taste of the arts.
 Some participants experienced a stretch in their comfort zone engaging with the content, and reflected back to us feeling challenged in specific workshops, opting in or out based on their comfort.
 Other students experienced a lot more comfort with the content and were able to reflect on themselves as performers and artists openly with their peers, receiving constructive feedback and tools for supporting their wellbeing as developing young people and artists.

-Our Beyond Boundaries program is set to run yearly, expecting a return in Term 4 of 2025 with a customisable 4 week mini-series followed by opt-in creative practice development through involvement with commercial and community art projects.
+Our Beyond Boundaries program is set to run yearly, expecting a return in Term 4 of 2026 in the form of a mini-series program and opt-in professional creative practice and development.